Tree @master (Download .tar.gz)

 Usage: moulti_any_tool_is_available "cmd_name_1|cmd_name_2|...|cmd_name_n"

-Return whether any of the given command names is available (either in $PATH
+Return whether any of the given command names is available (either in $PATH or as a shell built-in).

 !!! example